 Being familiar with liquidity can be helpful in the context of fundamental analysis.
 Ultimately, it acts as an indicator of the market's interest in a prospective investment.

-Now that we've familiarized ourselves with some of the basic measures, let's talk about combining them to better understand the financial health of the assets we're dealing with.
+Now that we're familiar with the difference between metrics and indicators, let's talk about how we combine metrics to better understand the financial health of the assets we're dealing with.
 Why do this?
 Well, as we've outlined in the previous sections, there are shortcomings with every metric.
 Furthermore, if you're just looking at a collection of numbers for each cryptocurrency project, you're overlooking a lot of crucial information.
 Consider the following scenario:

 In isolation, active addresses tell us nothing of substance if we compare the two offerings.
 We could certainly say that Coin A has had more active addresses in the past six months than Coin B, but that's far from a comprehensive analysis.
 How does this figure relate to the market cap?
 Or the transaction count?